Jester

 Traceback (most recent call last):

-gistfile1.sh0 stars
+gistfile1.sh0

 whodoneit: Find who introduced a certain pattern to the code base